clokep/relapse/docs/message_retention_policies.md

 process and store that event until it's picked up by the next purge job, though it will always hide it from clients.

-Synapse requires at least one message in each room, so it will never delete the last message in a room.
+Relapse requires at least one message in each room, so it will never delete the last message in a room.
 It will, however, hide it from clients.